 Financing turnkey rental properties is the most difficult question to solve for a buyer with no experience in the real estate market.
 We all know that in a real estate investment “cash-is-king.”
-But, if an investor does not have that much cash in hand, finance is definitely required to meet the purchase price of an investment property.
+But, if an investor does not have that much cash in hand, finance is required to meet the purchase price of an investment property.

-A Turnkey Property or a turnkey rental property is a real estate investment property (mostly a house or an apartment) that an investor can buy and rent in a short period of time.
+A Turnkey Rental Property is a piece of investment real estate (mostly a house or an apartment) that an investor can buy and rent in a short period.
 The turnkey real estate companies are specialized in the purchase and restoration of old and distressed houses.
-They usually buy them at REO auctions, renovate them and rent them out to the tenants, before putting the property in the market for sale.
+They usually buy them at REO auctions, renovate them and rent them out to the tenants, before putting the property on the market for sale.

 Advantages of Buying a Turnkey Rental Property